-1. How many residents do you accept each year and what are you looking for in residents?
+1. How many residents do you match and what do you look for in applicants?

-We accept 14 residents per year.
-We are looking for applicants with a strong academic background and a demonstrated commitment to family practice.
+We accept 12 residents per year.
+We are looking for applicants with a strong academic background and a demonstrated commitment to and passion for family practice.
 Good interpersonal skills and a strong work ethic are equally important.
-Finally, we look for applicants who we feel will “fit” with our team concept of learning and practicing family medicine.

 3. How frequently are you on call?